What is Form I-751?

 Note that conditional residents, who no longer live with their U.S. citizen spouses, due to divorce, annulment, mistreatment or spouse’s death, who file their Form I-751 individually, will be eligible for citizenship only 5 years after becoming a permanent resident.

-The processing time for removal of conditional residence can take up to two years, while the naturalization processing time can take 6-9 months.
+The processing time for removal of conditional residence can take up to two years, while the naturalization processing time can take up to 12 months.

 This means that you may become a U.S. citizen before receiving a permanent green card.